bulhakj/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-Tic tac toe written in ES5
+My very first JavaScript game written in ES5(it's an old one project).